nic-str/astropix-doc/docs/astropix3/spi.md

 - MSB is for Row/Column identification
     - 1: Column
     - 0: Row
-- 6 bit LSB is the Row/Column Address
+- Lower 6 bits specify the row or column address

 ## Readout procedure

 !!! note
-    If the chip is not configured and the SPI clock is toggled, you will most likely see the [no data case](spi.md#no-data-available) where the chip responds with IDLE bytes.
-Under some circumstances you also get data from the chip generated by noise hits, unless hold is active.
+    If the chip is not configured and the SPI clock is toggled, you will likely see the [no data case](spi.md#no-data-available), where the chip responds with IDLE bytes.
+In some cases, you may also receive data generated by noise hits, unless hold is active.
-    If you don't get any data from the chip check the physical SPI connection to the chip.
+    If you do not receive any data from the chip, check the physical SPI connection.

 ### Readout Sequence

-- Timestamp Clock and ToT clocks active
+- Activate the Timestamp Clock and ToT clocks.
-- Send Routing Byte through Daisy-chain to assign chip IDs
+- Send the Routing Byte through the daisy-chain to assign chip IDs
-- Send Shift Register config command to configure the chips
+- Send the Shift Register configuration command to configure the chips
-- Wait for Interrupt negedge, with deactivated SPI clock
+- Wait for the interrupt falling edge, with the SPI clock deactivated
-- When Interrupt is asserted, send dummy bytes (e.g. IDLE) to start readout
+- When the interrupt is asserted, start the SPI clock to send dummy bytes (e.g., IDLE 0x3D) to initiate readout
-- Keep sending dummy bytes until the interrupt is deasserted and no packets are detected for ~40 Bytes
+- Continue sending dummy bytes until the interrupt is deasserted and no packets are detected for approximately 40 bytes
-- Deactivate SPI to ‘sleep’
+- Deactivate SPI clock again to save power

 ### Data available for readout